If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

 (To avoid paying higher rate tax, it would be recommended that the company shareholder restricts his dividends to £37,700.00)

-Unlike Corporation Tax, dividend tax should be made from your personal bank account by January 31st each year, the deadline for all self-assessment tax payments.
+Unlike Corporation Tax, dividend tax should be paid from your personal bank account by January 31st each year, the deadline for all self-assessment tax payments.

 You can accumulate your retained profit and leave it in your business bank account for future use.
 This can be a helpful way to manage your income, and work tax efficiently, if you’re planning to take a break from work or if your available work reduces and you think you may earn less in the following financial year.